animist-io/whale-island/README.md

 + **Presence Receipts:** Whale-island also publishes data that can verify a client's presence without invoking contract methods.
 Using it's own account, the node signs a timestamp and a verified copy of the clients account address.
 The client can then present these to an adjudicating authority who extracts the public addresses from the packet and checks the results against node identification data published on IPFS.
 (See Bluetooth Server API below).

-+ **Security:** Endpoints that can change a contract's state have to be encrypted.
-Every whale-island node has a PGP key that can be read from its pgpKeyID endpoint and used to query `https://pgp.mit.edu` for the public key. [openpgpjs](https://github.com/openpgpjs/openpgpjs) is a good mobile-ready library for encrypting messages this way.
++ **Security:** Messages that can change a contract's state have to be encrypted.
+Every whale-island node has a PGP key that can be read from its pgpKeyID endpoint and used to query `https://pgp.mit.edu` for the public key. [openpgpjs](https://github.com/openpgpjs/openpgpjs) is a good mobile-ready pgp library to manage client-side encryption with.

 ### Installation